dcmnts/isosplit-paper/isosplit.md

 The function `initial_parcellation` creates an initial labeling (or partitioning) of the data.
 This may be implemented using the $k$-means algorithm with the number of initial clusters chosen to be much larger than the expected number of clusters in the dataset, the assumption being that the output should not be sensitive once $K_\text{initial}$ is large enough (see Appendix [{appendixSensitivity}]).
 For our tests we used a method that partitioned the dataset into parcels of a target size of $10$ datapoints each without exceeding $K=200$ parcels.

-The critical step is `merge_test`, which is the isocut procedure described in the previous section, using a threshold of 2 for the dipscore.
+The critical step is `merge_test`, which is the isocut procedure described in the previous section, using a threshold of 2 for the dip score.

 <!--------------------------------------------------------------------------------------------->
 <figure>